0118 947 4244 email

 Saying goodbye your way

-My decision to become a funeral celebrant has stemmed from going to funerals which seemed very impersonal and where the celebrant leading the funeral knew very little about the person who had died.
-I recall going to the funeral of an elderly friend and thinking “I could do better than that”.
+My decision to become a funeral celebrant has stemmed from attending funerals which seemed very bland, almost impersonal and where the person leading the funeral knew very little about the deceased and failed to describe the rich and true nature of the life that had ended.
+I recall going to the funeral of an elderly friend and thinking “I could have spoken and given my friend a better tribute than that”.
+I chose Green Fuse training as the course was recommended by a Funeral Director friend as providing the highest quality celebrants and the ones that they recommend to their own clients.

 For many years have been fascinated by the story of peoples lives and an avid reader of biographies and the stories of “ordinary” people, but to me no one is ordinary -

-I come from Yorkshire and spent part of my early life in Scotland, but have lived in Reading for over 30 years.
+I am originally from Yorkshire, spent part of my early life in Scotland, and have lived in Reading for over 30 years.